By-Laws of the Council of American Master Mariners

 NATIONAL BOARD OF GOVERNORS

 Section 1.
 The President shall be the Chairman of the Board of Governors.
-Said Board shall consist of not less than ten (10) members of which not less than seven (7) members shall be Regular members.(added 2014)
+Said Board shall consist of not less than ten (10) members of which not less than seven (7) members shall be Regular members.(added 2014, amended 2020)

 Section 2.
-The National First Vice President shall be the Vice Chairman of the Board of Governors. (added 2014)
+The Executive Vice President shall be the Vice Chairman of the Board of Governors; (added 2014, amended 2020)

-Section 4.
-The National Board of Governors of The Council of American Master Mariners, Inc. shall be charged with the duty of whatsoever may be necessary for the furtherance of the objects of The Council of American Master Mariners, Inc., the study and teaching of its fundamentals, the presentation of its ideals, its ethics, and its unique features of organization, and its extension throughout the world.
-Each member of the National Board of Governors shall have one vote.

 Section 5.
-The National Board of Governors shall constitute the governing body of The Council of American Master Mariners, Inc. and its action shall be final, subject only to appeal at any National Meeting.
-Such appeal shall be duly filed with the Secretary/Treasurer of The Council of American Master Mariners, Inc. at least thirty (30) days prior to the opening of said National Meeting. (amended 1998)
+The Board of Governors of The Council of American Master Mariners, Inc. shall be charged with the duty of whatsoever may be necessary for the furtherance of the objects of The Council of American Master Mariners, Inc., the study and teaching of its fundamentals, the presentation of its ideals, its ethics, and its unique features of organization, and its extension throughout the world.
+Each member of the National Board of Governors shall have one vote. (amended and re-numbered, 2020)

 Section 6.
-The National Board of Governors shall exercise control and supervision over all officers and committees of The Council of American Master Mariners, Inc. and may, for good cause, after hearing, remove an officer or committee member by a two-thirds (2/3) vote of the entire Board provided such officer or committee member shall have been served personally or by registered mail with a notice containing a copy of the charges against him, at least thirty (30) days before the hearing thereon, said notice specifying the time and place of such hearing.
-At the hearing such person may be represented by counsel.
+The Board of Governors shall constitute the governing body of The Council of American Master Mariners, Inc. and its action shall be final, subject only to appeal at any National Annual General Meeting.
+Such appeal shall be duly filed with the Secretary/Treasurer of The Council of American Master Mariners, Inc. at least thirty (30) days prior to the opening of said National Annual General Meeting. (amended 1998, 2020; renumbered 2020)

 Section 7.
-The National Board of Governors shall meet at such times and places as it may determine, provided that the first meeting each year shall be held within thirty (30) days after the close of the National Meeting.
-The Board shall be allowed to conduct business by teleconference, email, or other electronic means when they are individually not able to attend the meetings at a National level. (amended 1998, 2014)
+The Board of Governors shall exercise control and supervision over all officers and committees of The Council of American Master Mariners, Inc. and may, for good cause, and after an appropriate hearing, remove an officer or committee member by a two-thirds (2/3) vote of the entire Board -- provided such officer or committee member shall have been served personally (or by registered mail)with a notice containing a copy of the charges against him, at least thirty (30) days before the hearing thereon, with said notice specifying the time and place of such hearing.
+At the hearing such person may be represented by counsel. (amended and renumbered 2020)

 Section 8.
+The Board of Governors shall meet at such times and places as it may determine, provided that the first meeting each year shall be held in conjunction with the National Annual General Meeting.
+The Board shall be allowed to conduct business by teleconference, email, or other electronic means when they are individually not able to attend the meetings at a National level. (amended 1998, 2014, 2020; renumbered 2020)

-The National Board of Governors may, without meeting together, transact business by mail or wire by voting upon proposed resolutions mailed or wired to them by or with the approval of the President.
-Thirty (30) days shall be allowed for the return of the votes thereon by mail or wire to the Secretary/Treasurer.
+Section 9.
+The Board of Governors may, without meeting together, transact business by mail or email by voting upon proposed resolutions mailed or by electronic means to them by or with the approval of the President.
+Thirty (30) days shall be allowed for the return of the votes thereon by mail or by electronic means to the Secretary/Treasurer.
 The voting shall be considered closed at the end of the thirty (30) days providing a majority of the members of the Board have returned their votes by the time or it shall be considered closed any time prior thereto if and when all the governors have returned their votes.
-In the event the President requires immediate action on any proposed resolution he may specify a definite hour and day of reply and such time shall be final, providing the President shall have allowed a member two (2) full business days within which to consider and reply to his request.
-The majority of the votes received by the President at the time designated shall govern.
+In the event the President requires immediate action on any proposed resolution he may specify a definite hour and day of reply and such time shall be final, providing the President shall have allowed a member two (2) full business days within which to consider and reply to his/her request.
+The majority of the votes received by the President at the time designated shall govern. (amended and renumbered, 2020)

-Section 9.
-A majority of the members of the National Board of Governors shall constitute a quorum for the transaction of all business, except in cases otherwise provided under the Constitution and By-Laws.
-At annual meetings and National Meetings a quorum shall consist of the members of the National Board of Governors in attendance. (amended 1998)
+Section 10.
+A majority of the members of the Board of Governors shall constitute a quorum for the transaction of all business, except in cases otherwise provided under the Constitution and By-Laws.
+At annual BoG meetings and at National Annual General Meetings a quorum shall consist of the members of the Board of Governors in attendance. (amended 1998, 2020; renumbered 2020)

 Section 1.
 To be elected a National Officer of The Council of American Master Mariners, Inc. one must be a member in good standing of The Council of American Master Mariners, Inc. All officers except the Secretary/Treasurer shall serve without compensation. (amended 1998)